Is there such a thing as tax-free investments?

-Investing is a key component to building wealth, though certain types of investments are much more tax-favorable than others.
-Fortunately, there are a number of investment options that aren’t subject to taxes at all, and even more that, at least, minimize the taxes that they do incur.
+Investing by itself is a key component to building wealth, though certain types of investments are much more tax-favorable than others.
+Fortunately, there are a number of investment options that nontaxable, and even more that, at least, minimize the taxes that you might have to pay.

 This article covers everything you need to know about tax-friendly investments, including those that do not tax gains you make from your investment, those that allow you to contribute pre-tax dollars and those that allow you to make tax-free withdrawals.

 Tax laws can be complex, a financial advisor can help you maximize your tax breaks -- Connect with a financial advisor today.